Media Contact 07985 780204

 However we also appreciate that for many people, the trauma of what has happened to them makes this a danger to their health and such support is not possible or practical.
 Making contact alone helps us.

-Contact us through enquiries@suspension-nhs.org.
+Contact us through [email protected].
 You should receive a reply within four days to six days though hopefully much sooner.
 If you hear nothing, please check that your email is still working and try again.
 Some people have made contact and then their email address won’t accept the reply.

 Your email may have gone into the Spam section – try a single word in the heading such as ‘suspension’ and without any full stops or commas after it.
 Just very rarely, emails have gone right out of date order – another possible cause for delay in receiving a response.